ppwatchic/JavaWriteUp/Annotation.md

   * Override
   * SuppressWarnings

-Each of these annotations are explained in the following sections.
+Each of these annotations are explained [here](http://tutorials.jenkov.com/java/annotations.html).

 4, Creating Your Own Annotation
-It is possible to create your own (custom) Java annotations.
+It is possible to create your own custom Java annotations.
 Annotations are defined in their own file, just like a Java class or interface.
 Here is custom Java annotation example:
 ```
 @interface MyAnnotation {

     String   value();
     String   name();
     int      age();
     String[] newNames();